mattfalcone1997/HIVE/README.md

 ## A brief conceptual introduction

-For simulation purposes, we discretize HIVE using a tetrahedral mesh, see [mesh/](mesh/) for both coarse and fine options, and segment it into three
+For simulation purposes, we discretize HIVE using a tetrahedral mesh and segment it into three components: a cuboid vacuum chamber, an electromagnetic coil, and a target prototype component.
-components: a cuboid vacuum chamber, an electromagnetic coil, and a target prototype component.
+See [mesh/](mesh/) for both a coarse and a fine option, but note the latter is _not_ a uniform refinement of the former and that, in particular, the coil is discretized using the same number of elements in both.
 Both the coil and the target sit within the vacuum chamber and are assumed to be made of electrically conductive materials.
 Here we use copper for both, but other conductors can also be used.